AdminTurnedDevOps/ABox/README.md

 | `abox` / `--probe-vm` | `abox` + `abox-vmm` + libkrun VM |

 `~/Library/Caches/ABox/images/abox-guest.raw` is the **base guest disk** (Alpine + git + `abox-guest`).
-Think of it like the MicroVMs golden hard-drive image.
+Think of it like the microVMs golden hard-drive image.
 Sessions do not boot that file read/write.
 On start, ABox clones it (APFS copy-on-write when available) to:

 `~/Library/Application Support/ABox/sessions/<session-id>/root.raw`